lisite19920722/smart-voice/README.md

 ### Notification
 What's more, by configuring config.xml and run "ionic resources", the pictures named icon.png and splash.png in the "resources folder" can produce more professional pictures in the resources/android folder.
+The plugins folder should be copied to guarantee the splash runs correctly.